belltastic/laravel/README.md

 ### 1. Get the API key

-First of all you'll need to provide an API token, which you can get from https://belltastic.com -> "Manage Account" -> "API Tokens".
+First of all you'll need to provide an API token, which you can get from the [API Tokens](https://belltastic.com/user/api-tokens) page.
 The token will have a `user_` prefix.

 Put it in your `.env` file like so: